simonlaube/maplines/README.md

 # Maplines
-Small tool to analyze and visualize GPS data from recorded sport activities.
+Tool to analyze and visualize GPS data from recorded sport activities.

 ## Future Features
 - [x] add gpx to geojson conversion